nilesr/formgen/README.md

 - Human readable "what is being selected" explanations in list views opened with the `STATIC` selector, ?s replaced with bindargs of the query.

 You can also call the `_tu` function in your custom javascript to retrieve something from helper.translations in the user's currently selected locale

+## Using detail, list, index and graph views from your own code

+When launching a table view, you should pass your arguments through the hash.
+At the minimum, it expects to be passed

+	#table_id

+You can technically omit it if you're opening a list view you generated with `helper.make_table`, but you'll still need it for anything more complicated.

+To launch a group by, add the column to group on

+	#table_id/column_id

+That will display all the unique values of column_id as if column_id were the `display_col` and `display_subcol` was not set.
+Clicking a value will open a collection.

+To open a collection view, pass in the where clause and argument like one of these

+	#table_id/column_id = ?/some_value
+	#table_id/column_id IS NULL/null

+For anything more complicated, use the `STATIC` method, which looks like this

+	#table_id/STATIC/Selection statement/Json encoded bindargs/Translateable text
+	#table_id/STATIC/SELECT * FROM refrigerators JOIN health_facility ON health_facility._id = refrigerators.facility_row_id WHERE admin_region = ?
+AND model_row_id = ?/["Dowa", "M25"]/refrigerators at health facilities in the admin region ? with the model number ?

+Everything after that last `/` will be looked up in your user specific translations and displayed to the user as an explanation of what they're viewing

+### Graphs

+Open a graph view like this

+	#pie/table_id/column_to_graph/select statement/json encoded bindargs/translateable title

+So for example

+	#pie/refrigerators/normalized_year/SELECT (CASE WHEN year < 2010 THEN 'More than 10 years ago' ELSE 'Within the last 10 years' END) AS normalized_year FROM refrigerators WHERE regionLevel2 = ?/["North"]/Refrigerator Age

+// TODO Screenshot

+The strings 'More than 10 years ago', 'Within the last 10 years' and 'Refrigerator Age' will all be translated.

+In this example

+	#pie/refrigerators/normalized_year/SELECT power_source FROM refrigerators WHERE regionLevel2 = ?/["North"]/Refrigerator Power

+// TODO Screenshot

+The strings ('grid', 'generator', 'unknown', etc...) coming out of the database would be translated without the need to add them to user translations.
+Since we know the table id and column id, they can be pulled from the choices list in the xlsx.
+However if that fails, user translations will be checked.

+### Detail views

+Expect

+	#table_id/row_id